-There are a few other features worth remarking about these transitions.
-Firstly, we see from this plot that the transitions depend on $\delta\theta$ much weaker than on $\delta\phi$.
-This is understandable because $\hat{a}$ is along the direction around which $\phi$ coordinate evolves, but not the direction of the $\theta$ coordinate.
+There are a few other features worth remarking upon these transitions.
+Firstly, we see from this plot that the transitions depend on $\delta\theta$ much more weakly than on $\delta\phi$.
+This is understandable because $\hat{a}$ is along the direction around which $\phi$ coordinate evolves, but not along the direction of the $\theta$ coordinate.
 This is also consistent with our knowledge about the deflections in the equatorial plane, where the effect of spin $\hat{a}$ is most apparent only when $\delta\phi$ is very small \cite{Liu:2020mkf}.
 Secondly, we also note that when $\delta\phi$ is small and fixed, the spin effect is stronger for larger $\delta\theta$ in that the corresponding $\hat{a}_c$ is smaller.
 Thirdly, these transitions can also be viewed as caused by the variation of $\delta\theta$ or $\delta\phi$ when other parameters are fixed.
 That is, if we fix a constant $\hat{a}$, then for each $\delta\theta$ there exist critical $\delta\phi$'s below which the sign choice for $(s_{r\theta},\,s_l)$ would be $(+,-)$ and $(-,+)$.
-Lastly, it is seen that there exist some ranges of $\delta\theta$ and $\delta\phi$ that the $\hat{a}_{c\pm}$ can exceed the extreme Kerr BH limit of 1, and therefore for these deflection angles the transition will not happen if we only consider the BH spacetime case.
-However, even for the Kerr spacetime with a naked singularity (the $\hat{a}>1$ part in this plot), we emphasize that the critical $\hat{a}_{c\pm}$ still exist and our plot is still valid.
+Lastly, it is seen that there exist some ranges of $\delta\theta$ and $\delta\phi$ in which the $\hat{a}_{c\pm}$ can exceed the extreme Kerr BH limit of 1, and therefore for these deflection angles the transition will not happen if we only consider the BH spacetime case.
+However, even for the Kerr spacetime with a naked singularity (the $\hat{a}>1$ part in this plot), we emphasize that the critical $\hat{a}_{c\pm}$ still exists and our plot is still valid.

-For $r_{0\pm}$, previously, it was known that in the equatorial plane, the increase of $\hat{a}$ will decrease the $r_{0+}$ and increase the $r_{0-}$ \cite{Liu:2020mkf}.
+For $r_{0\pm}$, previously, it was known that in the equatorial plane, an increase in $\hat{a}$ will decrease the $r_{0+}$ and increase the $r_{0-}$ \cite{Liu:2020mkf}.
 We notice from the zoomed-in figure that this trend is qualitatively unchanged in the off-equatorial plane case, and it will be more apparent for very small $\delta\theta$ and $\delta\phi$ (e.g. $\sim 10^{-7\prime\prime}$).
 The influence of $\hat{a}$ on $\theta_{\te\pm}$ although seems weak in size, is actually more interesting than its effect on $r_{0\pm}$.